Ivshti/opensubtitles-api/README.md

 # opensubtitles-api

-OpenSubtitles.org api wrapper for downloading and uploading subtitles.
+**OpenSubtitles.org api wrapper for downloading and uploading subtitles.**

+Based on Promises and thus working asynchronously (thanks to Bluebird), this module uses XML-RPC (thanks to xmlrpc) to communicate with OpenSubtitles through HTTPS using Node.js

+In addition of allowing to use all available methodCalls asynchronously, it also allows you to directly use powerfull custom calls, like:

+- `search`: Chained function returning the best matching subtitles based on the information you can feed it.
+- `upload`: Chained function requiring only the path to the video and to the subtitle files to send new subtitles to OpenSubtitles.org (flow: LogIn > TryUploadSubtitles > UploadSubtitles)

-- This code is registered under GPLv3 - Copyright (c) 2015  Popcorn Time and the contributors (popcorntime.io)
+This code is registered under GPLv3 - Copyright (c) 2015  Popcorn Time and the contributors (popcorntime.io)

-- More complete docs are available on [OpenSubtitles](http://trac.opensubtitles.org/projects/opensubtitles)
+More complete docs are available on [OpenSubtitles](http://trac.opensubtitles.org/projects/opensubtitles)

 ------